dylanz426/RAG-LLM/README.md

 ```

 ## Answer Generation
 Given a question, we vectorize it using the same `sentence transformer` then compare the semantic similarities with the vectors in the database.
-Based on the semantic similarity scores, we select the top k most relevant chunks from the database.
-These top k chunks are paired up with the question and reranked by a large reranking model `BAAI/bge-reranker-large`.
+Based on the semantic similarity scores, the top k most relevant chunks are retrieved from the database.
+These top k chunks are then paired up with the question and reranked by a large reranking model `BAAI/bge-reranker-large`.
 The chunks with reranker scores higher than a threshold are used as the context for the question.
-Then we can call the OpenAI API to generate an answer given the question and context.
+Then we can call the OpenAI API to generate an answer given the question and retrieved context.
 This whole process can be run by
 ```
 python code/generate_answers.py \
     --question "What was the recent scotus ruling on affirmative action?" \